CBICA/DLICV/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the software's License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/CBICA/DLICV/issues)